How Many Pounds are in 100 Kilograms? A thorough look to Weight Conversion

 Q4: Why are two different systems of measurement used for weight?

 A4: The existence of both the metric and imperial systems is a result of historical development.
-The metric system was developed later with the goal of creating a more logical and interconnected system.
-However, the imperial system remains prevalent in some countries due to historical usage and inertia.
+In practice, the metric system was developed later with the goal of creating a more logical and interconnected system.
+On the flip side, the imperial system remains prevalent in some countries due to historical usage and inertia.

 Q5: Which system is more commonly used worldwide?